skoskjei/DP-ATT/README.md

 ```
 ## Models

-For gender and age estimation we have used [*"Age and Gender Estimation"*](https://github.com/yu4u/age-gender-estimation).
+For gender and age estimation we have used [*Age and Gender Estimation*](https://github.com/yu4u/age-gender-estimation).
 Download the pre-trained weights into the folder age_and_gender_estimation.

 For AttGAN it is possible to use two separate models, one with only gender and age ([*DP-ATT*](https://drive.google.com/file/d/12EgVJlQ-btiMRWkPdqXHbAdSf9Tr8bFl/view)) and one with gender, age and skin tone ([*DP-ATT-S*](https://drive.google.com/file/d/1kVwggjaS6FdOg8hBgMkg9m7hbz86UwrW/view)).